 Most landlords will also require that you get an insurance policy.
 Renters' insurance covers your belongings and protects you in case you lose access to the unit for any reason, like a fire.

 You must report any problems with your rental to the landlord.

 It's also your job to notice when something goes wrong, report it as quickly as you can and cooperate with the landlord when they try to fix it.

-If you're reporting a problem and you suspect the landlord might ignore then it's best to send a formal demand letter.
-If, on the other hand, they have been responsive in the past then you can get in touch with them using whichever channel is normal for you.
+If you're reporting a problem and you suspect the landlord might ignore it, then it's best to send a formal demand letter.
+If, on the other hand, they have been responsive in the past, then you can get in touch with them using whichever channel is normal for you.

-When you move out of your unit you're obligated to bring it back to broom clean condition, which is a weirdly specific term that you'll find in a lot of leases and just means that you should leave the unit just as you found it.
-For starters, you're obligated to repair any holes in the wall that you made for hanging pictures, fix scratches or dents that you made and paint over these things Generally you're not expected to put a whole new fresh coat of paint on unless you painted the walls a different color.
+When you move out of your unit you're obligated to bring it back to "broom clean condition," which is a weirdly specific term that you'll find in a lot of leases and just means that you should leave the unit as you found it.
+If you repainted, you'll probably be expected to return the rental to the original color.
+And while your landlord will almost certainly deduct from your security deposit if you've damaged the apartment, you're not responsible for anything that's considered normal wear and tear.

 The information provided on this website does not, and is not intended to, constitute legal advice.